 - Once you have chosen the transpose option, the Excel row data will be converted to the column, as shown in the below result.

 In the above screenshot, we can see the difference that the row has been converted to columns; in this way, we can easily use the transpose to convert horizontal to vertical and vertical to horizontal in Excel.

 In Excel, a built-in function called Transpose Function converts rows to columns and vice versa; this function works like transpose. i.e., we can convert rows to columns or columns into rows and vice versa.

 - Array: The range of cells to transpose.

-If we are using transpose function formula as an array then we have CTRL+SHIFT +ENTER to apply it.
+If we use the transpose function formula as an array, we have CTRL+SHIFT +ENTER to apply it.

-In this example, we are going to see how to use transpose function with an array with the below example.
+In this example, we will see how to use the transpose function with an array with the example below.

-Consider the below example which shows sales data week wise where we are going to convert the data to columns to row and row to column vice versa by using the transpose function.
+Consider the below example, which shows weekly sales data, where we will convert the data to columns to row and row to column and vice versa using the transpose function.

 - Click on the new cell.